 Establishing a contract between PTI and ICANN that would grant PTI the rights to act as the IFO, and set out the rights and obligations of PTI and ICANN.

-Establishing a Customer Standing Committee (CSC) that is responsible for monitoring IFO performance according to contractual requirements and service level expectations, resolving issues directly with the IFO or escalating them if they cannot be resolved.
+Establishing the CSC that is responsible for monitoring IFO performance according to contractual requirements and service level expectations, resolving issues directly with the IFO or escalating them if they cannot be resolved.

 Establishing a series of issue resolution mechanisms to ensure that problems are resolved effectively.